benjojo/APLPrimeCheck/README.md

 ### But wait you didnt explain the huge long function.
 Well now that you have asked...

+*Note, I have made the var names easier to distinguish going down*

 Before in this we simplyed the long line into a basic compenent:

 `((X[1]=+⌿E[7]=(⍳J)∘.|⍳J)/⍳J←I)`